kehantan/labbook/docs/assays/plaque.rst

     We usually reuse the crystal violet, so pipette the crystal violet in the wells back into the tube which stores crystal violet

 #.
 Rinse the plate in a bucket of water for a few times to wash away excess crystal violet.

+    This action is similar to how we rinse away the agarose.

 #.
 Decant excess water from 6 well plate by slightly tapping the plate facing downwards against a paper towel.
 #.
 Leave the plate on bench to air dry.